-There are a few ways cord-cutters can watch NHL Network live without cable.
+There are a few ways hockey fans can watch NHL Network without cable.

-Keep in mind that when it comes to watching live hockey games, there are other channels to consider before cutting the cord and trying out a live TV streaming service.
+When it comes to watching live hockey games, there are other channels for cord-cutters to consider before ditching cable and replacing it with a live TV streaming service.

-But you should really weigh the pros and cons of each live TV streaming service, especially when it comes to watching your local team’s games.
+You should really weigh the pros and cons of each live TV streaming service, especially when it comes to watching your local team’s games.
 These are all your options for watching NHL Network live on a Smart TV, Roku, Amazon Fire TV, Google Chromecast with Google TV or Apple TV.

 Sling TV is your cheapest way to watch NHL Network without a cable subscription.

 You will have to sign up for the Sports Extra bundle, an add-on that costs $11 more per month.

-With Sling TV, you can watch NHL Network on Roku, Fire Stick, Apple TV, smart phones, Android TV software, AirTV Player, Chromecast, and Xbox.
+With Sling TV, you can watch NHL Network on Roku, Fire Stick, Apple TV, Android TV software, AirTV Player, Chromecast, and Xbox.
 Sling TV has mobile apps for iPhones (with updated iOS software) and Android smartphones.

-A subscription costs $75.99 per month for Pro channel package.
+A subscription costs $74.99 per month for Pro channel package.
 The Sports Plus plan costs another $10.99 per month.
-Your subscription includes 250 hours of Cloud DVR.
+Your subscription includes 1,000 hours of Cloud DVR storage.

 DIRECTV STREAM (formerly AT&T TV) has NHL Network in the Ultimate plan.